CMSgov/bcda-app/bcda-site-static/user_guide.md

 ```

 ##### Response
-You will receive a `200 OK` response with an access token if your credentials were accepted.
+You will receive a `200 OK` response and an access token if your credentials were accepted.

 ## Encryption